-Grants must be used for the project proposed and supported by the jury.
+Grants must be used for the project expenses proposed and supported by the review panel.

 If for any reason your project must be delayed or modified, contact the Program Consultant as soon as possible.
-Access Copyright Foundation will consider extensions and/or changes of plan within the spirit of the original proposal on a case-bycase basis.
+Access Copyright Foundation will consider extensions and/or changes of plan within the spirit of the original proposal on a case-by-case basis.